zingale/phy504/docs/source/floating-point.rst

    :caption: ``undefined_trap.cpp``

-When we compile the code, we want to add the ``-g`` option to store the symbols in the code -- this allows us to understand where problems arise:
+When we compile the code, we want to add the ``-g`` option to store the symbols in the code---this allows us to understand where problems arise:

 .. prompt:: bash